Treating Cushing's Disease

 - A clinical trial of stereotactic radiation surgery.

-Your doctor can describe your Cushing's disease treatment choices and the expected results of each.
+Your doctor can describe your treatment choices and the expected results of each.
 You and the doctor can work together to develop a treatment plan that best meets your medical needs and personal values.
-Choosing the most appropriate Cushing's disease treatment method is a decision that ideally involves the patient, family, and healthcare team.
+Choosing the most appropriate treatment method is a decision that ideally involves the patient, family, and healthcare team.